108 Greenwich St., 5th Fl New York, NY 10006

 All merchant cash advances utilize your future credit card sales to calculate the repayment pace of the advance and there are 3 ways to provide this type of unsecured business funding.

-1. Merchant Cash Advance A Direct Split with Your Credit Card Process Provider
+1. Merchant Cash Advance: A Direct Split with Your Credit Card Process Provider

-This is the most seamless type of merchant cash advance.
-All this means is we utilize one of our friendly credit card processors (click here for a list) to divert the agreed-upon percentage to us and applied to the outstanding balance whilst you receive the remainder of the credit card processing sales directly in your existing bank account like you normally did before receiving the business funding.
+In a merchant cash advance, you utilize one of our friendly credit card processors to divert the agreed-upon percentage to us and applied to the outstanding balance whilst you receive the remainder of the credit card processing sales directly in your existing bank account like you normally did before receiving the business funding.

 This split happens every time you batch out your terminal and you receive no delay in deposits and you repay at the pace of your business.
 This requires your process allow us to place as split on your credit cards sales.
-The beauty of a direct split is that it gives a funding option to business owners who have a high amount of NSF’s (non-sufficient funds) or overdrafts or have a very volatile sales cycle.

 This method is utilized when a business does not use one of our friendly credit processors and does not want to switch their existing merchant processing provider to facilitate the funding.